evangraan/ecs.co.uk/design.md

 I also try and avoid violating the Demeter principle where-ever I can, favouring passing dependencies as parameters as opposed to making then variables in the class.
 Where the class should own the data (e.g. the items in a basket) I did use member fields.

+The exception on this project is the buyNofX rule algorithm.
+I could extract 4 functions at least, or turn it into its own class, but it would be the exception and as mentioned elsewhere, I don't feel the pressure to do this yet.
+If more rules of this complexity are added, I'd take a refactor step to extract classes and methods for rules.

 ## Liskov Substitusion

 I made dependencies substitutable, but it is not formalized using abstract classes at this stage.
 I think that would be over-design now.
 Duck typing is enough at this stage I think.
 Catalgue, Offers and Notifiers are the main classes that one would want to formalize later if it becomes valuable to the project to do so.